 Ok, so you didn’t make the pre-swag delivery deadline.

 What this means: even if you pay for overnight service and it doesn’t arrive on time, you can’t get a refund.
 And your swag isn’t there.
-We are still waiting for resolution for lost packages for clients from months ago.
-To their credit, both clients ordered extras and were able to ship without missing a beat!
+Order extra as we suggested above and you won't miss a beat for your virtual event swag.

 Let’s say you didn’t make the deadline to have swag arrive prior to the day of your virtual event.
 Go for the after party.
 With heavy emphasis on THANK YOU!